 Administration of Grants and Contracts in Support of Sponsored Programs Policy

-This administrative policy implements the requirements of CSU Executive Order 890, and incorporates or supersedes all prior CSUSB policies.
+This administrative policy implements the requirements of CSU ICSUAM 11000, and incorporates or supersedes all prior CSUSB policies.
 It applies to all sponsored programs applied for, awarded to, and/or administered by California State University, San Bernardino, and its auxiliary, The University Enterprises Corporation for California State University, San Bernardino.

 Section 1.
 Definitions

-- 1.2.
-"Contract" means an agreement between the University or Auxiliary and Sponsor to provide an economic benefit, generally in the form of services, for compensation.
+1.2 "Contract" means an agreement between the University or Auxiliary and a Sponsor to provide an economic benefit, generally in the form of services, for compensation.
 The agreement is binding and creates a quid pro quo relationship between the parties.

-- 1.3.
-"Grant" means a financial contribution to a Recipient to carry out an approved project or activity.
-A Grant generally anticipates no substantial programmatic involvement of the Grantor with the Recipient during performance of the project or activity, but Sponsors usually request an accounting of the use of funds and of results of the project or activity.
+1.3 "Grant" means a financial contribution to a Recipient to carry out an approved project or activity.
+A Grant generally anticipates no substantial programmatic involvement of the Sponsor with the Recipient during performance of the project or activity, but Sponsors usually request an accounting of the use of funds and of result of the project or activity.
 The University or Auxiliary may commit resources or services as a condition of the Grant.

-- 1.10.
-"Sponsored Program Work Product" means any work created in the performance of a Sponsored Program.
-Unless the Contract or Grant states otherwise, Sponsored Program Work Product does not include journal articles, lectures, books, or other works that are subject to copyright protection and have been created through independent academic effort and based on the findings of the Sponsored Program.
+1.10 "Sponsored Program Work Product" means any work created in the performance of a Sponsored Program.
+Unless the Contract or Grant states otherwise, Sponsored Program Work product does not include journal articles, lectures, images, books or other works that are subject to copyright protection and have been created through independent academic effort and based on the findings of the Sponsored Program.

 Section 2.
 General.